ASDK requirements and considerations

 Save these credentials for use as the service admin.
 This account can configure and manage resource clouds, user accounts, tenant plans, quotas, and pricing.
 In the portal, they can create website clouds, VM private clouds, create plans, and manage user subscriptions.

-Azure Active Directory account Supported?
+Microsoft Entra account Supported?
 Work or school account with valid global Azure subscription Yes Microsoft Account with valid global Azure subscription Yes Work or school account with valid China Azure subscription Yes Work or school account with valid US Government Azure subscription Yes

 One available port on a switch for the ASDK machine.